Resource Optimisation of Coherently Controlled Quantum Computations with the PBS-calculus: Introduction

 Indeed, some problems can be solved more efficiently by using coherent control rather than the usual quantum circuits.
 This separation has been proved in a multi-oracle model where the measure of complexity is the number of queries to (a single or several distinct) oracles, which are generally unitary maps.
 The simplest example is the following problem \cite{chiribella2012perfect}: given two oracles $U$ and $V$ with the promise that they are either commuting or anti-commuting, decide whether $U$ and $V$ are commuting or not.
 This problem can be solved using the so-called quantum switch \cite{chiribella13} which can be implemented using only two queries by means of coherent control, whereas solving this problem requires at least 3 queries (e.g. two queries to $U$ and one query to $V$) in the quantum circuit model (see \cref{fig:QS}).

 In this paper, we address the problem of optimising resources of coherently controlled quantum computations.
-Our contribution is twofold: First, we extend the framework of the PBS-calculus -- a graphical language for coherently controlled quantum computation -- to make it more resource-sensitive.
-Second, we consider the problem of optimising the number of queries, and also the number of instructions, of a given coherently controlled quantum computation, described as a PBS-diagram.
+To do so, we first refine the framework of the PBS-calculus -- a graphical language for coherently controlled quantum computation -- to make it more resource-sensitive.
+Then, we consider the problem of optimising the number of queries, and also the number of polarising beam splitters, of a given coherently controlled quantum computation, described as a PBS-diagram.

-The PBS-calculus is a graphical language that has been introduced \cite{alex2020pbscalculus} to represent and reason on quantum computations involving coherent control of quantum operations.
-Inspired by quantum optics, the polarising beam splitter (PBS for short), denoted $\stikzfig{beamsplitter}$ is at the heart of the language: when a photon enters the PBS, say from the top left, it is reflected (and hence outputted on the top right) if its polarisation is vertical; or transmitted (and hence outputted on the bottom right) if its polarisation is horizontal\footnote{Note that we have exchanged the roles of vertical and horizontal polarisations compared to \cite{alex2020pbscalculus} and \cite{branciard2021coherent}.
-This is to better comply with standard practice in linear optics.}.
+{\bf PBS-calculus.} The PBS-calculus is a graphical language that has been introduced \cite{alex2020pbscalculus} to represent and reason about quantum computations involving coherent control of quantum operations.
+Inspired by quantum optics~\cite{clement2022LOv}, the polarising beam splitter (PBS for short), denoted $\stikzfig{beamsplitter}$ is at the heart of the language: when a photon enters the PBS, say from the top left, it is reflected (and hence outputted on the top right) if its polarisation is vertical; or transmitted (and hence outputted on the bottom right) if its polarisation is horizontal.
 If the polarisation is a superposition of vertical and horizontal, the photon is outputted in a superposition of two positions.
 As a consequence, the trajectory of a particle, say a photon, will depend on its polarisation.
 The second main ingredient of the PBS-calculus are the gates, denoted $\sgtikzfig{gateU}$ which applies some transformation $U$ on a data register.
 Notice that the gates never act on the polarisation of the particle.

-PBS-diagrams, which form a traced symmetric monoidal category (more precisely a prop \cite{maclane1965categorical}), are equipped with an equational theory that allows one to transform a diagram.
+PBS-diagrams, which form a traced symmetric monoidal category (more precisely a traced prop \cite{maclane1965categorical}), are equipped with an equational theory that allows one to transform a diagram.
 The equational theory has been proved to be sound, complete, and minimal \cite{alex2020pbscalculus}.